 It is here where the Maori believe the spirits of their loved ones will cross over to the underworld.
 It is needless to say that this is a deeply spiritual place for them.
 Please pay respect to the surroundings.

-It is a popular place for day visitors, so please go early in the morning or late in the afternoon.
+Expert Tip: It is a popular place for day visitors, so please go early in the morning before 10 am or late in the afternoon.
 It is the best chance to beat the crowds.

 One of the most scenic and most accessible beaches in the Cape Reinga area is Toputaputu Bay.
 Enjoy a picnic, splash in the waves or even camp the night at the beach’s campsite.